Kamoizumi Brewing Company

 Hiroshima Prefecture, Chugoku Region

-The Maegaki family who run the Kamoizumi brewery started out as rice farmers who became landlords and then moved into “value added” areas such as rice milling and eventually sake brewing at the onset of the modern era in 1910.
-In 1965 Kamoizumi became one of a pioneering group of ten breweries who committed to junmai sake production, at a time when breweries all over Japan were adding excessive amounts of brewers alcohol to cut costs.
+The Maegaki family who run the Kamoizumi brewery started out as rice wholesalers and then moved into sake brewing at the onset of the modern era in 1912.
+In 1973 Kamoizumi became one of a pioneering group of eleven breweries who committed to junmai sake production, at a time when breweries all over Japan were adding excessive amounts of brewers alcohol to cut costs.

 At the time it was the practice to filter the pressed sake through charcoal to remove impurities and attain the pure, colourless state that was the aesthetic ideal.
 The Kamoizumi brewers felt, however, that these “impurities” were essential characteristics of the sake itself, and that to remove them entirely was to compromise the essential nature of its identity.